prabhathv07/user_management/readme.md

    - Issue: Bulk user creation test failing under load
    - Solution: Optimized test data and database operations
    - Fixed in commit: [1a8e1ac](https://github.com/prabhathv07/user_management/commit/1a8e1ac)

+## Test Coverage Improvements

+Added 10 comprehensive tests to improve code coverage across critical areas:

+1. **Password Complexity Validation**
+   - Tests password requirements enforcement (length, uppercase, lowercase, numbers, special chars)

+2. **Email Verification Token Expiration**
+   - Verifies that verification tokens expire after the configured time period

+3. **Concurrent User Creation Performance**
+   - Tests system's ability to handle multiple user creations simultaneously

+4. **Role-Based Access Control**
+   - Validates that different user roles have appropriate access to endpoints

+5. **Login Rate Limiting**
+   - Tests protection against brute force attacks through rate limiting

+6. **Password Reset Functionality**
+   - Verifies complete password reset flow works correctly

+7. **User Search and Filtering**
+   - Tests ability to search and filter users by various criteria

+8. **User Data Validation on Update**
+   - Ensures proper validation of user data during updates

+9. **Database Transaction Rollback**
+   - Verifies that database transactions are properly rolled back when errors occur

+10. **User Account Locking and Unlocking**
+    - Tests the complete flow of locking a user account and then unlocking it

+Remember, it's more important to make something work reliably and be reasonably complete than to implement an overly complex feature.
+Focus on creating a feature that you can build upon or demonstrate in an interview setting - show off your skills like a rockstar! 💪🚀🎓

+Don't forget to always have a working main branch deploying to Docker at all times.
+If you always have a working main branch, you will never be in jeopardy of receiving a very disappointing grade :-).
+Keep that main branch shining bright!

+Let's embark on this epic coding adventure together and conquer the world of software engineering!
+You've got this, coding rockstars! 🚀🌟✨
+## Trigger GitHub Actions Workflow
+This line was added to trigger the CI/CD pipeline.